-Although I think this conversation ought to include thoughtful persons whatever the level of their commitment to Lutheran thinking, I myself hold an unqualified quia subscription to the Lutheran Confessions.
+Although I think this conversation ought to include thoughtful persons whatever the level of their commitment to Lutheran and biblical thinking, I myself hold an unqualified quia subscription to the Lutheran Confessions.
 I've actually made a public promise to teach in line with Holy Scripture and the Lutheran

-Confessions (in fact, I am an ordained Lutheran pastor with 30-plus years in
+Confessions (in fact, I am an ordained Lutheran pastor with over 35 years in

 We sometimes hear that religious piety undercuts our academic pursuit of truth.
 I accept and even welcome the tension this creates for me, day in and day out, originally in parish ministry; now in the classroom.
 On the one hand, I come to my intellectual commitments honestly, as the result of my ongoing thinking about Lutheran doctrine, having satisfied myself in regard to the question whether and to what extent (quatenus) it agrees with Scripture.
 On the other, I find that the Lutheran mode of thought -- in particular, our theology of the cross -- is deeply satisfying and winsome.
-See my recent book The Problem of Suffering and its companion CD for some of my thinking on this.
+See my book The Problem of Suffering, 2nd edition and its companion CD for some of my thinking on this.

 central concept for me is that of the human being.
 Reductivistic notions of the human being are the bane of ethical thinking and acting in our day.
-I am busy articulating an existential and phenomenological understanding of human being (see my recent book Wednesday's
+I am busy articulating an existential and phenomenological understanding of human being (see my book Wednesday's

 Child) that further develops Luther's theological understanding, for